Skip to main content

 The European Cancer Inequalities Registry (ECIR) is a flagship initiative of the Europe’s Beating Cancer Plan.
 It aims to highlight disparities, gaps and inequalities between and within EU countries (EU27 plus Iceland and Norway).

 Country Profiles and Analytical Reports are prepared by the Organisation for Economic Cooperation and Development (OECD).
-This roadmap focuses on the planned developments of the ECIR Data Tool.
+This roadmap focuses on the planned developments of the ECIR Data tool.

-What does the ECIR Data Tool include?
+What does the ECIR Data tool include?

-The Data Tool, structured along the pillars of the Europe’s Beating Cancer Plan, presents data and indicators on inequalities in cancer.
+The Data tool, structured along the pillars of the Europe’s Beating Cancer Plan, presents data and indicators on inequalities in cancer.
 It covers the whole cancer continuum, from prevention, screening, diagnosis and treatment to survival and quality of life, as well as indicators quantifying the burden of cancer.

-The primary target audience of the Data Tool is decision makers at national and regional levels, although citizens, researchers, healthcare providers and other stakeholders also stand to benefit from this new, unique resource.
-First and foremost, the ECIR Data Tool compiles quantitative data along (currently) six ‘inequality dimensions’: by country, sex, education level, income, urbanisation and age.
+other stakeholders also stand to benefit from this unique resource.
+First and foremost, the ECIR Data tool compiles quantitative data along (currently) 8 ‘inequality dimensions’: by country, sex, education level, income, urbanisation, age, disability and employment.

 The data included should originate from authoritative sources that are independent of private, commercial or national interests (i.e. fostering patient and citizen-centricity).

-The Tool will NOT include individual, country-specific data that requires data harmonisation or large-scale collection.
+The tool will NOT include individual, country-specific data that requires data harmonisation or large-scale collection.

 Data Sources

-While the primary source of data will be population-based (registries or household surveys), institution-based sources may also be considered (e.g. medical records).
+While the primary source of data will be population-based (registries or household surveys), institution-based sources may also be considered (e.g.

-The data source starting point for developing the Data Tool was Eurostat.
-Other data sources currently considered include data collected by EC agencies and systems (European Cancer Information System), international organisations (OECD, UN specialised agencies like the World Health Organisation, International Agency for Research on Cancer), data collected by cancer societies and data generated through EC funded projects (see annex 1 for details).
+Organisation, International Agency for Research on Cancer), data collected by cancer societies and data generated through EC funded projects (see annex 1

-The Data Tool will be a 'living website', regularly updated and enriched as new evidence becomes available.
-All stakeholders and potential data providers are invited to submit data through a portal that will be available on the ECIR website.
-However, only data complying with the Data Quality Criteria (see below) can be included in the Data Tool.
+are invited to submit data through a portal that will be available on the ECIR website.
+However, only data complying with the Data Quality Criteria (see 2.2)

 Data Quality Criteria

-The ECIR Data Tool accepts quality-checked data from authoritative sources that fulfil the FAIR (findable, accessible, interoperable, reusable) principles for data quality.
+The ECIR Data tool accepts quality-checked data from authoritative sources that fulfil the FAIR (findable, accessible, interoperable, reusable) principles for data quality.

 The variables and indicators presented in the data tool have to be evidence-based, specifically relevant to cancer inequalities and analytically sound.
 The choice of data categories presented is driven by evidence-based guidelines for cancer prevention, screening and care (e.g. European Code against Cancer, European Guidelines for cancer screening, diagnosis and care, World Cancer Research Fund, etc.).
 Given the scarcity of data for some dimensions of the cancer care continuum, qualitative data or data with limited coverage (less than 65% of the countries) may exceptionally be considered for integration in the data tool in the future.